 Experts in our e-book recommend that courses err on the side of being minimal and snappy to both capture and retain people’s attention.

-When asked what makes certain E&C programs engaging for them, many learners cited time as a key component to good course instruction:
+When asked what makes certain E&C training engaging for them, many learners cited time as a key component to good course instruction:

 - “Short, sharp, and to the point.
 If only all training modules were as clear and easy to understand!”